miyagis-forests/farmacy-food-kata/architecture/user-account-mgmt-runtime-view.md

-# User Account Management Microservice View
+# Customer Account Management Microservice View
 The scope is the operations that the customer can perform related to creating and managing an account and user profile, which includes signing in using a Farmacy Food user ID and password or different credentials (Google, Facebook, etc.).